VanessaKasei/To-do-list/README.md

 This is a to-do-list application, created using ReactJs.

 ## Usage
-It allows users to add a task by clicking the add buton, delete a task by clicking the delete button and also edit the task that they have already  by clicking the edit button.
+It allows users to add a task by clicking the add button, delete a task by clicking the delete button and also edit the task that they have already  by clicking the edit button.
 There is also a save button  that appears when a user is editing a task and it saves the changes made to the edited task when clicked.
 However, it prevents one from adding a "blank" task initially.

 ## Installation Instructions